tinacongithub/my-vinyls-books-and-videogames/README.md

-# my-vinyls-books-videogames
+# my-books-inventory

-This app helps you keep your vinyls, books and videogames' inventory up to date.
-You can searh and add items to your vinyls, books or videogames inventory.
+This app helps you keep your books' inventory up to date.
+You can searh and add items to your inventory.

 To install it, you need to: